 The mind is key to everything you do.
 Your success or failure is often a direct reflection of your state of mind.
-Mind that is focused has a boundless potential whereas a mind that’s disturbed cripples all possibilities.
+Mind that is focused has boundless potential, whereas a mind that’s disturbed cripples all possibilities.
 Calming a disturbed mind is, therefore, the key to achieving all that one intends to.

 Mind that is driven by scientific temper seeks analysis and planning whereas the mind without the scientific temper seeks higher powers.
 Both type of minds often suffers – for there is no way to predict the future with precision.
 Expectation and desires of the mind are the reason for our pain.
 Given this, people often search for a realistic path where suffering is limited or completely absent.